NikyAviator/nikolaikocev/README.md

 # Docker:

-Welcome to the quick start guide for running Nikolai Kocev's frontend application.
+Welcome to the quick start guide for running nikolaikocev's frontend application.
 This application is containerized and available on Docker Hub, making it easy to download and run on any system with Docker installed.

 Prerequisites
 Docker installed on your machine.
 If you do not have Docker installed, please visit the Docker website for installation instructions.